Hunter-Open-Source-Club/Constitution/constitution.md

 1. Maintain a strong presence on social media and in physical advertising to allow all Hunter students to benefit from club opportunities.

+1. Create instructional videos directly pertinent to Hunter CS and Math Courses and approved by the professors of those classes.

 1. Build, deploy, and maintain an Open Source Club website serving as a central hub for resources on and off the campus.